MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-intellij-tool-debug-remotely-through-ssh.md

    ![Run debug configurations](./media/apache-spark-intellij-tool-debug-remotely-through-ssh/hdinsight-run-debug-configurations.png)

-1. In the **Spark Submission Advanced Configuration** part, select **Enable Spark remote debug**.
+1. In the **Advanced Configuration (Remote Debugging)** part, select **Enable Spark remote debug**.
 Enter the SSH username, and then enter a password or use a private key file.
 If you want to perform remote debug, you need to set it.
 There is no need to set it if you just want to use remote run.

    ![Enable Spark remote debug](./media/apache-spark-intellij-tool-debug-remotely-through-ssh/hdinsight-enable-spark-remote-debug.png)